-Tip-enhanced resonance Raman spectroscopy (TERRS) has been demonstrated by a research team at Fritz-Haber Institute.
+Tip-enhanced resonance Raman spectroscopy (TERRS) has been demonstrated by research.
 The results suggest that TERRS could offer a new approach for the atomic-scale optical characterization of local electronic states.

-The researchers demonstrated TERRS on ultrathin zinc oxide layers epitaxially grown on a Ag(111) surface in which both physical and chemical enhancement mechanisms were operative.
-The underlying process was examined by modifying the localized surface plasmon resonance in a scanning tunneling microscope junction and recording different-thickness zinc oxide films that exhibited a slightly different electronic structure.
+On extremely thin zinc oxide layers that were epitaxially grown on an Ag(111) surface and in which both physical and chemical enhancement mechanisms were in operation, the researchers showed TERRS.
+The underlying process was investigated by altering the localized surface plasmon resonance in a scanning tunneling microscope junction and recording various-thickness zinc oxide films that displayed a marginally different electronic structure.

 The study team showed that the Tip-enhanced resonance Raman spectroscopy (TERRS) intensity was influenced by the local electronic resonance of the zinc oxide/Ag(111) interface in conjunction with scanning tunneling spectroscopy (STS).
 The researchers also demonstrated how the tip-surface distance affected the spatial resolution of TERRS, which could reach nearly 1 nm in the tunneling regime.

 Resonance Raman spectroscopy is an effective instrument for highly sensitive chemical structure analysis, but the diffraction limit has limited its spatial resolution to a few hundred nm.
 Takashi Kumagai’s Fritz-Haber team got around this restriction by using localized surface plasmon excitation to accomplish 1-nm precision with TERRS and extreme field confinement at a metal tip apex.